Guidance

 Refusing to register your business

-• information provided is false or misleading
+• you have provided false or misleading information

 • a person that needs to have approval from HMRC has not been approved because of a conviction for a relevant criminal offence